MANAGING STRESS AND MENTAL HEALTH:

-April was Stress Awareness month and we wanted to share with you a few of our top tips in managing and dealing with stress and mental ill health – as well as share some of the industry insights presently being shared – including our own Top Tip Fact Sheets for you to download.
+Here are a few of our top tips in managing and dealing with stress and mental ill health.
+We also share some of the industry insights presently being shared online – including our own Top Tip Fact Sheets for you to download.

 Stress cannot be avoided, be it at home or the workplace.
 Simple triggers such as how someone communicates with you can bring on negative emotions which in turn amounts to stress building up, this, in turn, causes anxiety and that feeling of ‘lack of control’ – which can often build into mental ill health.